Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 11. Finally, navigate to the Deployment tab in Heroku and deploy your branch manually, observing the build logs for errors.
 12. Heroku will build the app for you.
 If the build is successful, Heroku will provide a link to your live app.

+### Django AdminUser
+For this project the built in Django admin page is where the admin approves posts and comments so that they can be viewed on the post list.